Italian martial arts: World Wars

 During World War I the Italian army created a unit of assault troops called Arditi whose task was to storm German and Austrian Trenches.
 The main weapon of these soldiers was the dagger and 18,000 arditi were trained and sent to the front.
 Arditi units won numerous engagements against Austrian and German troops in the final year of World War I, armed with daggers which proved very effective in the confined space of a trench, where rifles were too long to be used in close combat.
-General Rommel wrote about the exploits of the Arditi in the very last page of his book "Infanterie greif an" (Infantry attacks).
+General Rommel wrote about the exploits of the Arditi in the very last page of his book "Infanterie greift an" (Infantry Attacks).
 The successful attack on Col Moschin was a perfect example of Arditi tactics.